► All-new Clio Mk5

 The new Clio has a fractionally shorter wheelbase and is slightly lower, while being roomier in most ways.
 It’s also about 50kg lighter.

-The overall exterior look is very much that of the big-selling Mk4, but with a shapelier bonnet and roof, and a flatter rear hatch.
+The overall exterior look is very much that of the big-selling Mk4, but with a shapelier bonnet, a 43mm lower roofline, a shorter front overhang and a flatter rear hatch.

 The inside line